UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Kathy_Humphry.md

 people, “If you don’t take them on, they’ll leave anyway.
 They’re young and they want to go; they’ll go.”
-But whilst that happened, I got a job which fitted me perfectly at Blue Cross Association, which is a service bureau for the Blue Cross/Blue Shield plans, and that’s in Chicago.
+But whilst that happened, I got a job which fitted me perfectly at Blue Cross Association, which is a service bureau for the Blue CrossBlue Shield plans, and that’s in Chicago.
 They were going to pay our fare, both of us; and I was just going to fall into a very similar-type job, this time message switching, on the same machine—also front-end.
 They’d come across to Britain to recruit.
 There